 The technical mastery of light in digital cinema 🎥

-In the digital age, Storaro's legacy is applied with tools such as LED panels and color control systems.
+In the digital era, Storaro's legacy is applied with tools such as LED panels and color control systems.
 His theory of using three primary colors to represent emotions has been adapted to color correction in post-production.
 Cinematographers employ his principles of contrast and color temperature to emulate that natural texture he achieved with chemical film.
 Technical precision remains the foundation, without the need for artificial effects.

 Lighting like Storaro, even on a home-movie budget 💡